Get matched with vetted scholarships and enter our

 University of Virginia

-Located in Charlottesville, Virginia, this public research institution has a graduation rate of 94%.
+Located in Charlottesville, Virginia, this public research institution has a graduation rate of 93%.
 There are about 17,000 undergraduate students and over 10 schools to choose from.
-UVA has state of the art facilities and is in fact in the process of major construction of an Olympic Sports Center coming as soon as the spring of 2025!
+UVA has state of the art facilities, from a golf course to an Olympic Sports Center!

 • Team: Cavaliers

-• Most popular field of study: Liberal Arts and Science, General Studies and Humanities
+• Most popular field of study: Liberal Arts & Humanities

 Are schools in the ACC right for me?